berated-bert/siralim-planner/README.md

 This tool is not affiliated with Thylacine Studios.

 Creature sprites, creature stats and the mapping between trait -> creature sprite are sourced from the [Siralim Ultimate API](https://github.com/rovermicrover/siralim-ultimate-api).

+The list of specializations and perks is from the [guide on Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2190265173).